Prefer not to visit our clinic in-person?

 - Prefer not to travel to see us (such as during a snowstorm or school closure), or

-- Have goals for physiotherapy that are easier to achieve outside the clinic (such as performing certain work tasks or sport skills).
+- Have goals for physiotherapy that are easier to achieve outside the clinic (such as performing certain work tasks, sport skills, or tasks around your home).

 "Virtual physiotherapy" means a phone or video call